 Grants are disbursements from governments or foundations to help nonprofit organization reach their goals.
 Often, grants will be restricted to a certain sector, location, or type of programming.
 For this reason, nonprofits must search for grants appropriate for their organization and apply for consideration.
 Grant applications are notoriously long and complex, so it’s important to plan ahead and choose your applications wisely.

+How do nonprofits get funding from grants?
 As your nonprofit grows, you may find it worthwhile to hire someone to do the research and writing needed to pursue grants.
 With over $50 billion available from foundations and corporations, there are grants of all sizes for every charitable cause sector.

 Individual donations are the bread and butter of most nonprofits, making up 72 percent of charitable contributions.
 These gifts can be very small, very large, or in between, and they come in several varieties.